 (Double click on the image for full resolution) Signed print edition availability details tf

-Preface London Dada’s objective in bringing the graffiti artist Banksy’s true appearance and identity to public attention lies in our belief that the art world would be a much healthier and just environment for all artists to operate successfully if the honest and plain-speaking force for good that Banksy undoubtedly is, abandoned his now slightly tedious anonymity, screwed-up his courage and stepped out of the shadows into the limelight to take his wall messages also into the main media via interviews and public appearances. – Michael St.Mark London, February 2019
+London Dada’s objective in bringing graffiti artist Banksy’s true appearance and identity to public attention lies in our belief that the art world would be a much healthier and just environment for all artists to operate successfully if the honest and plain-speaking force for good that Banksy can be, abandoned his now tedious verging on cowardly anonymity, screwed-up his courage and stepped out of the shadows to explain in plain terms his wall messages to the main media via interviews and public appearances. – Michael St.Mark London, February 2019

 Banksy spotted in Spitalfields, August 2014.
 Rob Gunningham caught short, photographing what was probably intended to have been another addition to his collection of assorted street graffiti images, ( alongside a bulging scrap book of other artist’s torn cartoon pages it looks like; all for consideration to integrate into future Banksy works ** ).